-When the behavior of someone close to you changes, finding out what the underlying cause is can seem daunting and unsettling.
-But, doctors are able to offer solutions that can improve the quality of life for your loved one and the people they care about.
+When the behavior of someone close to you changes, finding out what the underlying cause is can seem daunting.
+A diagnosis, however, can a make a difference in your loved one’s quality of life.

 The earliest stages of dementia are tricky to diagnose and identify.
 At times, the person seems completely normal.
 They can function physically.
 They communicate.
 They can care for themselves.
 But loved ones know differently.
-They can’t pinpoint what’s wrong, but they know that something is not right and the person doesn’t always seem himself or herself.
+They can’t pinpoint what’s wrong, but they know that something is not right, and the person doesn’t always seem to be himself or herself.

-Having dealt with patients and their families in this situation, Dr. Chui has the following recommendations:
+Having helped patients and their families in this situation, Chui has the following recommendations:

-- Mention the appointment informally just before visiting the doctor rather than discussing it in advance.
-“Because the patient’s reality is altered, you have to use little half truths,” she said.
+- Mention the appointment informally, just before visiting the doctor rather than discussing it in advance.
+“Because the patient’s reality is altered, you have to use little half-truths,” Chui says.
 “You can say something like, ‘Let’s go out to breakfast and stop by and have our annual checkups.’”

 - Use other physical problems as an excuse.
 Seeing a doctor for a knee problem is different from going in for memory loss.

 - Avoid arguing.
-“You can’t argue with your loved one, because they don’t know what they are doing,” Dr. Chui said.
+“You can’t argue with your loved one, because they don’t know what they are doing,” Chui says.
 As hard as it is, being generous and compassionate will have better results.

 - Schedule the appointment for “yourself” and ask your loved one to tag along.
 Tell them that having their support would be helpful.
-“We tell families that at times, you have to be a little bit of an actor, but that it’s for a good cause,” Dr. Chui said.
+“We tell families that at times, you have to be a little bit of an actor, but that it’s for a good cause,” Chui says.

 - A caregiver or someone close should go to the appointment with the patient.
 This is not the time for the patient to go alone, since they might not be able to accurately report what is happening for them, and they may not remember what the doctor recommends.